rgglez/webkit2png-daemon/README.md

 ## Notes

 * You must download the [webkit2png](https://pypi.org/project/webkit2png/) Python script.
-* A simpler and more modern solution to screenshot webpages is provided [here](https://github.com/rgglez/fc-webpage-screenshot).
+* If you are into cloud FaaS, look [here](https://github.com/rgglez/fc-webpage-screenshot).

 ## TODO